joshspeagle/dynesty/docs/source/quickstart.rst

   distributions in higher dimensions,

 * If :math:`D > 20` and a gradient is not provided,
-  `'slice'` is chosen since non-rejection sampling methods scale in polynomial (rather than exponential) time as the dimensionality increases.
+  `'rslice'` is chosen since non-rejection sampling methods scale in polynomial (rather than exponential) time as the dimensionality increases.

 * If :math:`D > 20` and a gradient *is* provided, `'hslice'` is chosen
-  to take advantage of Hamiltonian dynamics, which scale better than `'slice'` as the dimensionality increases.
+  to take advantage of Hamiltonian dynamics, which scale better than `'rslice'` as the dimensionality increases.

-`'rslice'` and `'rstagger'` can be quite effective for particular problems but currently are not considered as "robust" as the approaches above.
 Note that `'hslice'`, while using gradients, is substantially less efficient (and in general less reliable) than other gradient-based approaches such as Hamiltonian Monte Carlo.
 As such, **use them at your own risk.**